April 2, 2026 - Maundy Thursday

 Confession and Forgiveness

-Leader: In the days that have been, O God, we have walked along crooked paths strewn with selfishness, greed, prejudice, and apathy.
-First in silence and reflection.
+Pastor: In the days that have been, O God, we have walked along crooked paths strewn with selfishness, greed, prejudice, and apathy.
+We come to you in confession, first in silence and reflection.

 Cong: We confess that we have hidden from the light which exposes all things.
 Today we admit to you our failings, where we have wandered and when we have not listened.
 We confess to you our sin.
 In the days to come, remind us of your love and grace.